harshdeepsinghhanspal/Delhi-Weather-daily-time-series-data/README.md

 6] Then Multiple regression was carried out to predict the temperature values.

 7] The score was then calculated (it is between 0 to 1).

+8] Then the values were predicted and displayed, both in a tabular form & graphical form.